trend206/dsp3/README.md

 port_lists = dsm.get_port_lists_all()

-# close session when finishedto avoid exceeding connection limits.
+# close session when finished to avoid exceeding connection limits.
 DSM sessions are the same as user logins.
 dsm.end_session()

 ```